David-Chae/DCA_PREP_RESOURCES/Questions/201-220/question_202.md

 A. Yes
 B. No

-**A. Yes**
+**Answer: B**

-Docker Trusted Registry (DTR) security scanning can detect licenses for known third-party binary components.
-It analyzes image contents, including dependencies, to identify security vulnerabilities and licensing information.
+Explanation: A DTR (Docker Trusted Registry) security scan typically identifies vulnerabilities and security issues in container images, including their dependencies and libraries.
+It may not directly pick up licenses for known third-party binary components, as its primary focus is security rather than license compliance.